Uniting for Ukraine

 - As appropriate, assisting the beneficiary with accessing education, learning English, securing employment and enrolling children in school.

-In mid-October 2022, the U.S. government slightly amended Form I-134, the Declaration of Financial Support.
-It now requires sponsors to provide narrative descriptions of the specific support to be provided.
-Sponsors must describe the resources they plan to use or provide to ensure the beneficiary has the adequate financial support to cover basic living needs, explain how they intend to ensure the beneficiary’s housing needs are met (including where the beneficiary will live), and describe the steps the sponsor will take to help the beneficiary learn English, find a job once work authorized, enroll children in school, and access other services and benefits.
+Form I-134A requires sponsors to provide narrative descriptions of the specific support to be provided.
+Sponsors must describe the resources they plan to use or provide to ensure the beneficiary has adequate financial support to cover basic living needs, explain how they intend to ensure the beneficiary’s housing needs are met (including where the beneficiary will live), and describe the steps the sponsor will take to help the beneficiary learn English, find a job once work authorized, enroll children in school, and access other services and benefits.

 Where can sponsors find out more about the process of sponsorship and resources available to sponsors and Ukrainians?